 Country Club Leader (low task, high relationship) - These leaders predominantly use reward power to maintain discipline and to encourage the team to accomplish its goals.
 Conversely, they are almost incapable of employing the more punitive coercive and legitimate powers.
 This inability results from fear that using such powers could jeopardize relationships with the other team members.

 Impoverished Leader (low task, low relationship) - These leaders use a “delegate and disappear” management style.
-Since they are not committed to either task accomplishment or maintenance; they essentially allow their team to do whatever it wishes and prefer to detach themselves from the team process by allowing the team to suffer from a series of power struggles within the group.
+Since they are not committed to either task accomplishment or maintenance, they essentially allow their team to do whatever they wish and prefer to detach themselves from the team process by allowing the team to suffer from a series of power struggles within the group.

 Lead Primarily as Team Leader, but be Situational for the Other Three — The most desirable place for a leader to be along the two axes at most times would be a 9 on task and a 9 on people — the Team Leader.
 However, do not entirely dismiss the other three.
 Certain situations might call for one of the other three to be used at times.
 For example, by playing the Impoverished Leader, you allow your team to gain self-reliance.
 Be an Authoritarian Leader to instill a sense of discipline in an unmotivated worker.
 Be an Impoverished Leader to allow others to teach others to lead.
 By carefully studying the situation and the forces affecting it, you will know at what points along the axes you need to be in order to achieve the desired result.

-In the Four Framework Approach, Bolman and Deal (1991) suggest that leaders display leadership behaviors in one of four types of frameworks: Structural, Human Resource, Political, or Symbolic, that can are represented in this diagram:
+In the Four Framework Approach, Bolman and Deal (1991) suggest that leaders display leadership behaviors in one of four types of frameworks: Structural, Human Resource, Political, or Symbolic:

 Structural Framework - Structural Leaders focus on structure, strategy, environment, implementation, experimentation, and adaptation.